FindoraNetwork/findora-wiki/docs/components/findora-evm/rialto_refund_mechanism.md

 ## Context

-Railto is a software program which provides connectivity between two EVM compatible chains.
+Rialto is a software program which provides connectivity between two EVM compatible chains.
 It achives this by providing event realaying across both the chains .
 ### Types of bridges

-Railto has two types of bridges
+Rialto has two types of bridges

 - Incoming Bridges : These are all the bridges that bring liquidity to our system , from foreign L1 chains.
 For these bridges the source chain for tokens is `not` Findora EVM .
     - Example : BUSD Bridge